 Thanks to a partnership between Skidmore and the Institutional Recycling Network, the large majority of the usable furniture and appliances are collected and donated to national and international agencies.
 Skidmore also donated nearly 600 beds to the network since 2012, continuing an ongoing tradition and growing relationship.

 - Skidmore trash audit: On April 18, 2008, the Skidmore Environmental Action Club performed a trash audit by sorting through 30 bags of waste from academic and residential buildings on campus.
 They separated the contents into mixed recycling, paper, and trash on Case Green.
 The purpose of the activity was to raise awareness about our recycling program and help people realize how much of our trash is recyclable.
 During the trash audit, Skidmore community members engaged in conversations about our recycling program and saw firsthand some of the recyclable materials our community throws away.
 In May 2013 Skidmore conducted a second waste audit with Casella, our waste hauler, at a nearby transfer station.
 The results of the waste audit served as a baseline for our recycling rate before starting the Zero-Sort recycling program

 - Food Waste: Skidmore Compost has been diverting food waste from the Northwoods Apartment Village since 2010; the program was expanded to Sussman Village in 2014.
-In that time, over 45,000 pounds of food waste have been diverted from landfills and used in the Skidmore Community Garden.
+In that time, over 45,000 pounds of food waste has been diverted from landfills and used in the Skidmore Community Garden.